 I’ve been going to Gatlinburg and Pigeon Forge, Tennessee since I was a kid.
 We vacationed there every summer.
 I have wonderful memories from dancing at Dollywood with my dance team, going to the Apple Barn, dinner shows at Dixie Stampede, river rafting down the Nantahala River and blueberry pancakes at the Log Cabin Pancake House.
 I am so grateful that I get to take my family now and so happy that they love it so much.
 I sure hope their memories will be as fond as mine!

 We try to get to Gatlinburg 2-3 times a year.
 We got back last week and the weather was amazing….50 degrees and no humidity!
-We mostly enjoyed the outdoors this time (thanks to COVID), but below you’ll find all of our favorites before the pandemic hit and social distancing began.
+We enjoyed Dollywood, whitewater rafting, hiking, trail running, eating, relaxing and enjoying the beautiful mountain weather.
+Below you’ll find all of our favorites!

 June, July, October and Christmas/New Years are the busiest time of year in Gatlinburg and Pigeon Forge.
 Take patience and expect delays down the Parkway.
 It could take 20 minutes to drive 3 miles.
 Arrive early at the trailheads.
 Parking is limited and by 8am, it’s packed.
 We arrive around 6:45-7am and have the trail to ourselves and can actually hear and see nature.